telexintegrations/telex-blogger-agent/README.md

 ```

 👉 **Request Body (JSON):**

-Make sure to copy your channel webhook url into the default payload.
+Make sure to copy your channel webhook URL into the default payload.
 If not, the blog post will not be sent to the channel.

 ```json
 {